bhk/rio/concepts.md

  - Name: A name matches any value.
 When the corresponding `Expr` is evaluated, the value is bound to the variable of that name.

- - Constant: A literal number or stirng will match an equivalent value.
+ - Constant: A literal number or string will match an equivalent value.

  - `[Pattern, ...]`: A sequence of zero or more comma-delimited patterns enclosed in `[` and `]` will match a vector value if it has the same